Lean 4 Proofs

 Choosing an Agent

 The built-in lean agent is always available.
 The Lean Project team adds a leanOrchestrator plus the Lean specialists it delegates to (leanSearch, leanSimplifier, leanBlueprint) — all remote agents, so sign in to sync them.
-The team also bundles the latexFixer and progressCheck helpers that every preset shares.
+The team also bundles the latexFixer and progressCheck helpers.

 To load the full set, open the Multi-Agent tab and select the Lean Project team.
 Formalizing a paper that's also part LaTeX?
 The Mathematician team bundles the lean agent alongside the LaTeX and research agents.